-3.5.2 Secondary IDE Connector (J9, 39-pin block)
+3.6.2 Secondary IDE Connector (J9, 39-pin block, White)

 This connector supports two secondary channel IDE devices as well as the 120MB Floppy drives via a ribbon cable.
-When two IDE devices are installed using the secondary IDE connector, make sure that the second IDE device is adjusted to slave mode as instructed in the device's manual.
+When two IDE devices are installed using the secondary IDE connector, make sure that the second IDE device is adjusted to slave mode as indicated in the device's manual.

-WARNING: When you connect a ribbon cable to these ports, you must orient the cable connector so that the PIN 1 edge of the cable is at the PIN 1 edge of the onboard connector.
+Warning: When you connect a ribbon cable to these ports, you must orient the cable connector so that the PIN 1 edge of the cable is at the PIN 1 edge of the onboard connector.

-3.5.3 Floppy Drive Connector (J6, 33-pin block)
+3. Installation 3.6.3 Floppy Drive Connector (J6, 33-pin block) 2 1